-While not surprising since this is an affirmation of what was said in July of this year, it will hopefully put many people’s minds at ease…at least till early next year:-)
+While not surprising to hear after the Kyocera partnership news in July of this year, it will hopefully put many people’s minds at ease.

-— Long-time perpetual disappointment Follica, which had earlier announced initiation of a registration study in the second half of 2016 has delayed plans till the first half of 2017 (thanks as always to “Mike G”, who sent me that link and has e-mailed me news about Follica many times in the past).
-A recently announced best-case product release scenario of 2018 by Follica now sounds just as unlikely as hyper-prolific commentator “mjones” ever meeting with his hero and Follica founder Dr. George Cotsarelis:-(
+— Long-time perpetual disappointment Follica, which had earlier announced initiation of a registration study in the second half of 2016 has delayed plans till the first half of 2017.
+A recently announced best-case product release scenario of 2018 by Follica now sounds just as unlikely as hyper-prolific commentator “mjones” ever meeting with his hero and Follica founder Dr. George Cotsarelis.

 — Allergan also updated its Bimatoprost clinical trial page in August.
 Study is expected to be completed very soon in October 2016.

 — Follicum updated its website regarding the second part of their clinical phase I/IIa study for their FOL-005 hair loss product.
 I like the fact that they are undertaking some of this work at the reputable Charité-Universitätsmedizin Berlin in Germany.
 Follicum also sent out an e-mail to many people (one of whom was myself) and here is the gist of it: